FredHutch/AMPVLAnalysis/data/processed-data/README.md

 ## 2. Analysis data

 These datasets are subset to the final analysis cohort: pre-ART, at least 2 VL measurements, have neutralization data.
 Generated via `analysis/data-processing/02_data-processing.html`.
 There is a viral load dataset `adata-vl.csv` and a pk dataset `adata-vl.csv`.

+The `adata-vl.csv` removes 4 ptids with only 1 VL measurement prior to ART, while `adata-vl-stats.csv` keeps those participants.
+The reason to keep separate data is for simplicity of mlx downstream processing.